mendhak/mendhak.github.io/_posts/2021-06-19-smashtest-tutorial.md

 # A more involved test on MDN

-Due to Mozilla MDN's recent redesign, these steps will not work.
-I will look to adjust these steps for the new layout.
-{: .notice--warning}

 The most important skill to learn when writing Smashtests is telling it how to find the element you're interested in.

 Some elements will be easy to find, they'll have a unique `id`.
 Some elements will be nested deep inside layers of `div`s or in very dynamic SPAs.

-In this next test, you'll go to Mozilla's MDN web docs, search for the `splice()` function, click the first result, and then change the page's language to Deutsch.
+In this next test, you'll go to Mozilla's MDN web docs, search for the `array` object, click the first result, and then change the page's language to Deutsch.
 This should cover a few different ways of finding elements.

 Due to the nature of the web, these steps may become invalidated in a few years if MDN ever changes.
 The screenshots should still illustrate the concepts of finding elements.